 The Historic Zoning Commission received funding in late 2018 from the Tennessee Historical Commission for a design guideline consolidation project.
 The project began in January 2019.
 The Commission reviewed a first draft in September 2019.
 Adoption was delayed to allow for public comment and commission discussion on specific sections of the document each month for several months.
 Adoption has further been delayed due to COVID 19 and it is the Commission's hope to pick the project up again once they are able to meet in person.

-The process will include regular meetings with stakeholders who will provide regular information and updates to property owners in their districts.
-Council members have appointed the stakeholders from each overlay that is located within their respective district.
-Regular updates can also be found on this page.
+The process began with monthly meetings with stakeholders who provided regular information and updates to property owners in their districts.
+Council members appointed the stakeholders from each overlay that is located within their respective district.
+A series of community-wide meetings followed the stakeholder meetings.